Wild Horses (Birdy song)

-"Wild Horses" is a song by English recording artist Birdy.
-It was released as a digital download on 11 March 2016 in the United Kingdom, as the second single from her third studio album, Beautiful Lies (2016).
+"Wild Horses" is a song by English recording artist Birdy from her third studio album, Beautiful Lies (2016).
+It was released for digital download on 11 March 2016 in the United Kingdom, as the second single from the album.
 The song was written by Birdy and John McDaid and produced by TMS and Phil Cook.

 Music video

 The music video for "Wild Horses" was directed by Francis Wallis and filmed at the Underwater Studio in Basildon, England.
 A dreamy, fantastical performance video, set in an underwater vision, it sees the singer transformed into an ethereal mermaid who encounters a deep sea diver.
 The video was premiered online on 11 March 2016.